 Generalization

 Classical generalization theory suggests that to close the gap between train and test performance, we should aim for a simple model.
-What are the sense of simplicity:
+What are the senses of simplicity:

 However, modern deep learning models are becoming larger and larger, which is challenging this classic theory.
 And some network architectures and regularization techniques could be possibly used to justify over-parameterized models.
-E.g. the skip connection might skip a whole block and make those parameters inside the skipped block useless.
+E.g. the skip connections might bypass a whole block and make those parameters inside the skipped block useless.
 E.g. dropout tricks don’t use all parameters in training.

 Underfit and Overfit

-• underfit: opposite of overfitting, not enough training or the model is too small to learning enough.
+- underfit: opposite to overfitting, not enough training or the model is too small to learning enough.

 In deep learning, a few common reasons could cause overfitting: